 Setting up the PC environment for the Xbox Debug kit.

 In order to make the dev or debug kit actually usable by us lowly end-users.
-We have to first establish connection between the Xbox and our computers for data transfer.
-There is currently two method of doing this.
+We have to first establish a connection between the Xbox and our computers for data transfer.
+There is currently two methods of doing this.

 Original XDK Software provided by Microsoft:

 Thanks to XboxSurgeon@assemblergames for pointing this out to the rest of the net.
-Yelo Neighborhood which is apart of a engine modding for games is a nifty little utility that is open source and reverse engineers the Xbox Neighborhood protocol used for talking to your dev used based original Xbox’s.
+Yelo Neighborhood which is apart of an engine modding for games is a nifty little utility that is open source and reverse engineers the Xbox Neighborhood protocol used for talking to your dev used based original Xbox’s.
 The advantage of this program is it’s compatible with Windows 7 and 8.
-Because it’s open source this means I can actually provide a link for this wonderful piece of software.
+Because it’s open-source this means I can actually provide a link for this wonderful piece of software.

 The .DXT and .BIN file modification for the Xbox Debug

 We got our connection issues resolved let’s talk about some of the files we need to really make this Xbox happy.
 You will need some .DXT files which act almost like patches for the Xbox Debug environment to get the full usability out of the XDK Launcher.
 The first thing you will probably want is to allow the Debug unit to actually play signed .xbe files.
 By default, the debug unit can only launch unsigned .xbe files.
 Anything signed would immediately throw an error stating that the file cannot be played.

 Make the Xbox debug play signed executables.